cernvm/cernvm/README.md

-# cernvm
+# CernVM
-CernVM Main Repository
+CernVM Main Repository, currently used for bug submission